gadgetboy27/flutter_crypto_binance_api/README.md

 # flutter_crypto_binance_api
-Flutter App for Crypto using Binance API
+Flutter App for Crypto using Binance API:
+And Syncfusion for Flutter layout: